Class Title: PLANNER/GIS TECHNICIAN Cost Code: #10-04

 - Ability to maintain effective documentation and system backups of maps and data; assist in providing data and maps for detailed operation analysis

-- Ability to apply results of analysis to insure accuracy and completion of map and related data profiles; effectively communicate in verbal and written form.
+- Ability to apply results of an analysis to ensure accuracy and completion of maps and related data profiles; effectively communicate in verbal and written form.